marshallshen/security_architecture_and_engineering/protecting_clients.md

     * Use program to obtain authentication
 * Physical
     * Manipulate physical environments: temperature, radio-active waves, etc.
-* There are companies that professionally crack computer chips for buinsess.
+* There are companies that professionally crack computer chips for buinsess (chipworks.com).